RianNegreiros/vehicleDealer/README.md

-# Vehicle Dealer
+# Vehicle Retailer
-A sample vehicle dealer app built with ASP.NET Core and Entity Framework Core
+An API Rest for a vehicle retailer business built with ASP.NET Core and Entity Framework Core

 ## Use Cases